pittsburgh-haskell/haskell-installation/README.md

 Why this set of instructions about how to install Haskell on your computer?
 Isn't the official site for [Haskell](http://haskell.org/) sufficient?

 Sadly, right now (January 2015), the answer is *no*, for unfortunate reasons that newcomers should not have had to deal with when getting started.
-The Haskell community is working to improve the setup process, with a [brand new Web site that has not officially launched yet](http://new-www.haskell.org/), but the information there is not entirely up to date either, although the [download page](http://new-www.haskell.org/downloads) is getting there.
+The Haskell community is working to improve the setup process.
+The official [download page](http://www.haskell.org/downloads) is still confusing, so I have created a consistent setup process that I feel is best.

 I have personally created Haskell setups on Mac OS X, Windows, and Linux (Ubuntu), and have created the following instructions for these platforms.